neurodroid/stimfit/doc/sphinx/linux_install_guide/updates.rst

 Packages which should not be updated
 ====================================

 I collected a list of packages that you should hold in your system.
 This avoids troubles with `Stimfit <http://wwww.stimfit.org>`_.
-If you find any other packages with are non-compatible with `Stimfit <http://www.stimfit.org>`_, please report it to `Stimfit <http://www.stimfit.org>`_ developers and users in the *Stimfit users mail list*
+If you find any other packages with are non-compatible with `Stimfit <http://www.stimfit.org>`_, please report it to `Stimfit <http://www.stimfit.org>`_ developers and users in the `Stimfit mail list <http://groups.google.com/group/stimfit>`_

     * python-wxgtk2.8
     * python-wxgtk2.6